chikuang/chikuang.github.io/README.md

 This is the Personal website for Chi-Kuang Yeh, powered by Hugo's Avicenna Theme.

-Currently, I am second year PhD Candidate at the University of Waterloo, Department of Statistics and Acturial Science.
-Cannot believe that I'll enter to my third year of my doctoral time soon.
-Time flies!
+Currently, I am third-year PhD student majoring in Statistics, working with Prof. Greg Rice at the University of Waterloo.